 There is no simple, easy yes or no answer to this question because the answer depends on several factors.
-If you are planning to reupholster an old sofa then you should really consider them before you commit to an expensive undertaking.
+If you are planning to reupholster an old sofa then you should consider some factors before you commit to an expensive undertaking.

-It is true that you are saving this furniture from potentially going to a landfill, know that reupholstering an old sofa could end up costing more than you would pay for a new one.
+You are saving this furniture from potentially going to a landfill, know that reupholstering an old sofa could end up costing more than you would pay for a new one.
 Even after you have it reupholstered, it could still be uncomfortable.
-I am assuming you just mean to have the sofa re-covered, and are not planning to change its insides.
+This is taking into account that you're only having it re-covered and are not planning to change its insides.

-Going to such expense is only be worthwhile under a few conditions, and here they are:
+Going to such expense is only be worthwhile under a few conditions.

 If It's a Family Heirloom

 If the sofa has been in your family for a while and has been a prized possession with history and special sentimental value, you may want to hold on to it.
 There are certain things which are irreplaceable, and you cannot put a monetary value on them.

 When you have a sofa that dates back to more than a century, and you have invested good money in it, reupholstering it makes sense.
 This is not something that can be replaced by a brand-new sofa.
 In this case, by reupholstering, you are restoring an antique.
 However, if this is an investment, this should not be attempted on your own.
 Get a qualified professional to do it, but it is going to be costly.